 The only building left to mark the Water Valley townsite, the schoolhouse—originally twelve feet by sixteen feet with one window on each side and one window on the back.
 Many years ago, an eight-foot addition to the rear of the building added one window to each side.

 Mary Rehm Buck Forsyth, Andy McCracken, Doug McCracken, Clara Pickett Gereke, and Lois McCracken(?)
 Nancy McCracken Walker was likely the photographer.
 Mary and Clara both taught at the school.
 Doug attended school there.
-Mrs. Buck was my second grade teacher at Eads and Mrs. Gereke was one of my junion high teachers at Eads.
+Mrs. Buck was my second grade teacher at Eads and Mrs. Gereke was one of my junior high teachers at Eads.
 One of our dreams is to reunite the merry-go-round with the school.
 If you know where it’s at, please let us know.

 Clarence Woelk saved the schoolhouse from its demise when he moved it to Sheridan Lake for his roadside history park in the ’80s.
 His daughter Zelpha knew of my interest in it—a deal was made.
 Sheri and I moved it to our ranch on November 14, 2016, now ten miles up the creek from its original location.